Floods insight, protect your assets

+Floods insight, protect your assets.
 You will have already noticed.
-These days, if you went outside, you will have had to use the umbrella.
+These days, if you went outside, you will have had to use an umbrella.
 Or the rain has surprised him and he would have had to run for cover under a roof and wait for it to escape.
 We are in May and, of course, rainfall has increased.
 There is no doubt that June is approaching, the month of the heaviest rains.
 According to statistics, Florida averages 59.21 inches of precipitation a year.
 Of these, 7.9 inches fell in June.
 For a better perspective, this figure is equal to the amount of precipitation that is collected from December to March.

 As the territory is also very close to sea level, if heavy rainfall occurs, the water has nowhere to drain and causes flooding.